 Develop a list of questions to ask potential applicants.
 You may want to have one list for pre-screening, then a more thorough list of questions for serious applicants who take the time to view the property in person and submit an application.

-By creating a list of questions that all applicants are required to answer, you further protect yourself against charges of discrimination and gather essential information about interested leads.
+By creating a list of tenant screening questions that all applicants are required to answer, you further protect yourself against charges of discrimination and gather essential information about interested leads.
 In addition, you give yourself an opportunity to put your instincts to work as you get to know the applicant better.

 4. Conduct a Successful Showing